justinsilvestre/classical-chinese/texts/ctp/ctp39.md

 1 In springtime the orchid leaves are luxuriant;
 2 In autumn the cassia flowers are purest white.
 3 So vigorous is this energy for growth
-4 Than alone and unaided they create the fair seasons.
+4 That alone and unaided they create the fair seasons.

 5 shuí zhi lín qi zhee
 6 wén feng zuò xiang yuè